Cannibalism at sea: In the 20th century

-A more recent case took place in May 1988, after a motorized junk with 110 Vietnamese refugees on board, headed for Malaysia, suffered engine damage and drifted helplessly in the South China Sea.
+In May 1988, a motorized junk with 110 Vietnamese refugees on board, headed for Malaysia, suffered engine damage and drifted helplessly in the South China Sea.
 After 28 days on a vessel that had loaded provisions for only five days, the survivors started to eat the bodies of those who had died.
 Two passengers, a man around 30 and a 12-year-old boy, were murdered to be eaten, and two others may have been killed for the same reason.
 Some days later the ship was finally rescued and brought to the Philippines.
-Less than half of the persons on board had survived.
+Fewer than half of the persons on board had survived.
 Since the murders had been committed in international waters, none of the survivors had to face legal consequences despite two confessions.